matiaspakua/tech.notes.io/pages/sw_and_system_architecture/sustainable_software_architecture.md

 - **Unplannable process**: software development is an unplannable process over a long period of time.
 The new software usually changes business processes and has effects when integrating into the target organization that are rarely fully predictable.
 - **Sustainable software architecture**: to achieve this, one should take care to have as little technical debt as possible.
 It should be maintainable and extensible.
 - **Comic "technicaldebts.xls"**: a humorous illustration of how technical debt is often handled in practice, with issues simply being logged in a spreadsheet rather than being addressed.

+## Origin of tech debt

+- Old technology (libraries, frameworks, SDK and on)
+- Lack of knowledge on software architecture
+- Complex or big systems.
+- Lack of knowledge of business and clients (final users).

+And important concept to notice is that "software development" is unplannable (cannot be planned in advance).

 ## Cycles create technical debt